10 High-Yield ETFs for Income-Minded Investors

 Researching closed-end funds is no easy task, but YYY does the legwork for you to offer up a menu of high-yield opportunities it expects to do well.
 This is definitely a niche play, but is worth researching if you are interested in high-yield ETFs that feature alternative assets for income instead of mainstream bonds or dividend stocks.

 A sort of hybrid between stocks and bonds, preferred stock is far more stable in its share price than traditional common stock but tends to offer far higher yields than corporate bonds from the same entity.

-The downside, of course, is that stability means you don't participate in the upside of common shares during a big rally like the one we saw across the end of last year.
-And while the yield is nice, preferred stock still is subordinate to traditional bonds in bankruptcy proceedings, so you could see significant losses in the event of default.
+The downside, of course, is that stability means you don't participate in the big upside of common shares during a big rally like the one we saw at the end of last year.
+And while the yield is nice, preferred stock is still subordinate to traditional bonds in bankruptcy proceedings so you could see significant losses in the event of default.

-The portfolio is biased toward capital-intensive sectors that need to constantly raise money, such as utility stocks with high ongoing maintenance costs or financials that need deep pockets to fund multinational lending and investment operations of their own.
-However, with nearly 300 preferred stock holdings across established firms such as NextEra Energy (NEE) and Bank of America (BAC), there is a measure of stability despite a focus on a narrow part of the market.
+The portfolio is biased towards capital-intensive sectors that need to constantly raise money, such as utility stocks with high ongoing maintenance costs or financials that need deep pockets to fund multinational lending and investment operations of their own.
+However, with roughly 280 preferred stock holdings across very established firms like NextEra Energy (NEE) and Bank of America (BAC), there is a measure of stability despite a focus on a narrow part of the market.

 * SEC yield reflects the interest earned after deducting fund expenses for the most recent 30-day period and is a standard measure for bond and preferred-stock funds.

 iShares Broad USD High Yield Corporate Bond ETF